FREE Kindness Printables for Kids and Adults

 These empathy worksheets and activities help to improve social skills, nurture relationships, and reduce bullying.

 These important lessons help students notice emotional cues, observe behavior, and pay attention to body language while learning how best to respond in different situations to support others.

-Anger and anxiety are emotions that indicate we’ve been hurt, our needs haven’t been met or alert us of dangerous situations.
-Though these are normal feelings, children need to learn strategies for managing them.
+Anger and anxiety are emotions that indicate we’ve been hurt, our needs haven’t been met or to alert us of dangerous situations.

 These engaging, easy-to-use activities help students to identify what they're feeling.
-They teach coping skills for those who struggle with anxiety, anger, or self-control.
+They teach coping skills for emotional regulation for those who struggle with anxiety, anger, or self-control.

 Involve children in kindness activities with kindness checklists and posters that students make themselves.

-Use the print version if you're in the classroom or Google Slides file for distance learning.
-Students will be engaged for hours or days during Random Acts of Kindness Day, Pay It Forward Day, or World Kindness Week in February, April, and November.
+There's a print version for classroom use and Google Slides file for distance learning.
+Students will be engaged for hours or days during Random Acts of Kindness Day, Pay It Forward Day, or World Kindness Week.

 Whole school kindness projects are an effective way of helping to improve self-esteem, student and teacher well-being, and promote inclusion to reduce bullying behavior.

 The kindness tree is a fun way for students to record kindness given, received and witnessed throughout the school and see how their good deeds grow.

 This Google Slides kindness coloring activity nurtures a growth mindset as students get creative and practice essential digital skills.